 Persimmons are the name of the game this month and I can't get enough!
 This persimmon salad is basically what dreams are made of and you'll be equally as obsessed as me - promise!

-One of my friends from the food world - you might know him as he's an amazing food genius named Russ Parsons - wrote this recipe a few years back and made it for me last year.
+One of my friends from the food world - you might know him as he's an amazing food genius named Russ Parsons - wrote a version of recipe a few years back and made it for me years ago at a Friendsgiving.
 I died.
-On the spot died.
+On the spot.
 He's brilliant and I can't get enough.

-- 2 pounds Fuyu persimmons
+- 2 pounds Fuyu persimmons and/or Honeycrisp Apples

-- 1/2 teaspoon ground cumin
+- ½ teaspoon ground cumin

-- 1/4 cup pomegranate seeds
+- ¼ cup pomegranate seeds

-- 3 tablespoons chopped walnuts toasted
+- 3 tablespoons candied walnuts or marcona almonds

 - Cut off the tough green tops and slice each persimmon in 10 to 12 wedges.